kat-nieto/Data_Analyst_Internship-InternXcelerate/README.md

         Total Impressions = SUM(fCampaign[Impressions])

-For creating the reference labels in the Card New, the following DAX expression was written:
+•	Step 8 : For creating the reference labels in the Card New, the following DAX expression was written:

         Dif.
 Conversion Rate = ([Avg.
 Conversion Rate] - [Last Month Avg.
 Conversion])